seraco/blog-sebastia/_posts/2020-11-10-abstract-data-fetching-in-react.md

 ---
-excerpt: How to simplify requesting data.
+excerpt: How to simplify requesting data
 time_to_read: 3 min
 ---